FireworksProject/corkboard-blog/content/when_your_product_is_late_to_the_party.md

 ---
 pubdate: 2013-01-13
 page_title: When Your Product is Late to the Party
-page_description: "Just because your product is late to the party doen't mean it's not needed.
-Do some research to show that the problem is not solved, and there are enough people who need it solved."
+page_description: "Just because your product is late to the party doesn't mean you should throw it out with the bath water.
+Often there is a cohort of people who still have an unsolved problem, and a little research will uncover it."
 article_title: Late to the Party
 author_url: https://twitter.com/Pappyo
 author_name: Mike O'Hara (Co-Founder of Corkboard.mobi)
 template: blog_post.html
 ---

-**A Hard Lesson in Pitching and Market Research**
+## A Hard Lesson in Pitching and Market Research

 <figure class="figure">
 <img src="/images/content/open_champaign.jpg" width="100%"